Easier said than done, right? Well, it really is that simple, and we're going to review exactly how to do it.

-If you need to do more than two, you'll need to cook them on the grill instead.
+If you need to do more than two, you'll need to cook the steak on the grill instead.
 Or maybe you have multiple cast iron skillets, in which case great.

 What you're trying to do is avoid overcrowding the pan, because it needs to be absolutely smoking hot.
 Dropping too many steaks into a hot pan will instantly cool it off, causing your steaks to sort of steam rather than sear.

-I recommend cast iron specifically because it gets very hot and it holds its temperature for a long time.
+Cast iron is specifically recommended because it gets very hot and it holds its temperature for a long time.

 Let's break down the technique in more detail: